-study and Preliminary Ecological Appraisal are presented policy is referred to as appropriate and further details are or potential for each species/group to occur within the site for protected / notable / invasive species within the site and
+4.3.1 In Table 4.3 the findings of the desk study and Preliminary Ecological Appraisal are presented together.
+Relevant legislation and policy is referred to as appropriate and further details are provided in Section 6.
+The presence or potential for each species/group to occur within the site is considered.

+Table 4.3: Presence of or potential for protected / notable / invasive species within the site and local area